Downloads (3)

 ER1 Epoxy Rapid Repair Resin

 Our ER1 Epoxy Rapid Repair Resin is a fast curing, high performance epoxy laminating ideal for repairs to carbon or glass fibre boats, vehicle panels and more.
-The resin was developed for maximum bond strength and flexural strength, combined with a super fast cure making it suitable for both emergency trackside/waterside repairs and for non emergency workshop repairs.
+The resin was developed for maximum bond strength and flexural strength, combined with a fast cure making it suitable for both emergency trackside/waterside repairs and for non emergency workshop repairs.

 Sold as a kit (resin and hardener).
 Available to buy online in 500g, 1kg and 5kg kits.